 Ear defenders and disposable earplugs are available in laboratories and workshops where noise from machinery/equipment may be excessive.
-Maryline Vautravers or Dudley Simons should be contacted if a problem arises.
+Maryline Vautravers or for Bullard bullardfac@esc.cam.ac.uk should be contacted if a problem arises.
 Areas where ear protection is mandatory are clearly marked.
 Appropriate hearing protection is available in these areas, and new users will receive training in its use.